Aphananthe philippinensis

 The Australian habitat includes dry rainforest sites.
 However, it is mostly seen by streams on moist alluvial soils.
-Common names in Australia include native elm, grey handlewood, axe handle wood, rough-leaved hickory and asbestos tree.
+Common names in Australia include native elm, grey handlewood, axe-handle wood, rough-leaved hickory and asbestos tree.

 Description

 Growing to 35 metres tall and 85 cm in width, though usually seen as a smaller sized tree.
 The trunk is fluted and irregular in shape, buttressed at the base.
 The brown bark sheds irregularly; pustules and bumps give a patchy appearance.
 Branchlets are grey in colour with longitudinal cracks.

 Leaves

 Leaves are alternate on the stem, hard, dry to touch and sandpapery, though easily snapped off and brittle.
-Prominently toothed with a sharp prickly point.
-Lanceolate in shape, 4 to 6 cm long, 1.5 to 3 cm wide.
-Green both sides, paler below.
-Leaves veiny on both sides; midrib, lateral and net veins visible.
-Midrib depressed on the upper surface, raised underneath.
-Midrib pale in colour under the leaf.
+They are prominently toothed with a sharp prickly point, lanceolate in shape, 4 to 6 cm long, and 1.5 to 3 cm wide.
+The leaves are green and veiny on both sides, paler below.
+The leaves have a midrib, with lateral and net veins visible.
+The midrib is depressed on the upper surface and raised underneath.
+The midrib is pale in colour under the leaf.